 So, on Friday evening, I found myself walking down Northcote Road on my way back to the flat I had left only a few days earlier with the keen purpose of packing all of my personal belongings for Saturday's move.
-I should have walked with motivation because, after all, moving out of the flat I had shared with my now-ex was the right thing to do.
+I should have walked with motivation because, after all, moving out of the flat I shared with Jon was the right thing to do given our circumstances.
 But I realized after a few blocks that I was meandering slowly down the street, my hand almost imperceptibly caressing the air, gazing longingly at the shops as I passed.

-Packing wasn't terribly heart-wrenching - though tucking away all the loving cards that Jon has given me over the years was, unsurprisingly, difficult - but I felt fragile for several hours afterwards because of that walk.
+Packing wasn't terribly heart-wrenching, but I felt fragile for several hours afterwards because of that walk.
 Because that was, conceivably, the last time I will walk down Northcote Road to that flat; the last time I will pass our café, our favorite brunch spot; the last time I will stare at the you-can't-afford-it-so-don't-even-think-about-it dresses at Question Air; the last time I will stop in front of the Antiques Market and imagine that wrought iron bench in my fantasy garden which would be, of course, just around the corner behind the lovely Edwardian rowhouse that I shared with Jon.

 Once I walked through the door of my new place later that evening, I was a bit less unsettled.
 But for a few hours that evening, I felt completely rootless, and overwhelmingly nostalgic for a place and a dream that I had barely left.